 NYU Precollege is college!
 High school students can experience college life and academics with NYU Precollege this summer.
 Precollege allows high schoolers to experience firsthand what it’s like to be an NYU student.
 You’ll immerse yourself in the inimitable NYU experience while earning college credit alongside other high school students.

 So what can you expect with New York City as your summer backdrop?
 We spoke to the NYU Precollege residential staff to find out what you can look forward to as a member of NYU’s dynamic on-campus community.

 Choose Your Courses

 As an NYU Precollege student, you’ll take classes from NYU’s renowned faculty.
 Whether you already know your major and want to get a head start or you’re looking to explore something entirely new, there’s a class for you.
 This summer, there are over 100 classes available, and you can earn up to eight college credits.
-Take Introduction to Archaeology, Music of New York, Elementary Japanese, or Producing for Film.
+Debate all of the latest sports issues in Introduction to Sport Sociology, or learn how hotels operate and function with Intro to Hospitality.
+You can explore exciting fields like Real Estate Finance or dive into how space is used and designed in the city with the Use of Space and Urban Design course.
 Furthermore, you’ll learn alongside students from around the world, gaining a global perspective as you grow your network.

 Find Your People

 “Students coming to campus are eager to meet and establish meaningful connections with others,” says David Jones.
 He’s the residence hall assistant director at Founders Hall.
 “The opportunity to live in New York City, attend NYU, and establish a long-lasting connection with someone who could be a future classmate, colleague, or even professor is very exciting.”
 At Precollege, you’ll live and study in an NYU residence hall.
 And at the end of a long day of classes and field trips, you can unwind with low-key events like movie and trivia nights.